amorist/awesome/README.md

 ## JavaScript

+- [wifi-card](https://github.com/bndw/wifi-card) - 📶 Print a QR code for connecting to your WiFi
 - [content](https://github.com/nuxt/content) - Write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS
 - [qrbtf](https://github.com/ciaochaos/qrbtf) - A parametric QR code beautifier based on React.  参数化二维码生成器。
 - [svgedit](https://github.com/SVG-Edit/svgedit) - Powerful SVG-Editor for your browser